 Basket builders are those products that keep retailers in business.
 When customers come to buy a camera, for example, basket builders would include accessories like camera case, tripod, lenses, memory cards or spare batteries.
 An art gallery might consider frames or accent lights that would bring out the colors in the picture as basket builders.
 Meanwhile, for a grocery it might be the household staples that families need to buy every week or two.

 Businesses need their traffic generator products to bring in the customers, but they need their basket builders to generate cross-sell profitability.
-These items should be priced differently that the traffic generators.
+These items should be priced differently than the traffic generators.
 Depending on the type of merchandise being sold, as well as market forces, these items may be sold at higher or lower margins.
 Developing a second pricing strategy for these items can help increase sales and enhance basket profitability.

 Throwing in Some Add-ons